Jingxian12/student-depression-prediction/README.md

 # student-depression-prediction
 An end-to-end machine learning project for early student depression risk prediction with XGBoost, threshold tuning, and Streamlit deployment.

+---
+**Disclaimer**:
+This application is intended for educational and early screening purposes only.

+It is NOT a medical diagnosis tool and should not replace professional mental health assessment, diagnosis, or treatment.

+If you or someone you know is experiencing mental health difficulties, please seek support from a qualified healthcare professional.

 ## 1. Overview
 This project is a machine learning-based web application that predicts the likelihood of depression risk among students based on lifestyle, academic, and personal factors.